 RONALD HALABI – Associate

 Ronald Halabi was born and raised in Edmonton, Alberta.
 He received his Bachelor of Arts Degree in Psychology from the University of Alberta in 2004.
 In 2018, Ronald obtained his Juris Doctor degree with first class distinction from Bond University in Gold Coast, Australia.
 Prior to his legal education, Ronald had a career as a mortgage associate and owned and operated various businesses in the Edmonton Area.
-Ronald has been a member of the Alberta Bar since July of 2020 and in 2021 he was admitted to the Northwest Territories Bar to assist clients in the North.
+Ronald has been a member of the Alberta Bar since July of 2020.
+In 2021 he was admitted to the Northwest Territories Bar and 2022 to the Nunavut Bar to assist clients in the North.
 Ronald’s practice focuses on civil litigation, real estate, wills and estates and corporate matters.

 SHANTELLE SMITH – Associate

 Shantelle first appeared in the practice of law as a former Judicial Clerk in Sherwood Park, Alberta.
 Her career carried over as tenure with Cooper Regel as a paralegal, but only after she completed her legal education at the University of Leicester in the United Kingdom.
 Shantelle was called to the Alberta Bar in January 2022.
 She is now tackling areas including civil, criminal and commercial ligation, Personal injury and Criminal law.
 Her dedication for people, advocacy and law drives her to gain a deeper understanding of each practice area.
 In her spare time, she enjoys cooking and baking her famous Strawberry Cheesecake.
 Hopping on a plane to any new and exciting destination and learning new moves while getting in a great sweat at kickboxing.